Skip to main content

 To ensure successful PVC creation, verify that the labels in the allowedTopologies section uniquely identify a single FlashBlade endpoint from the pure.json file.

-For example, if you specify topology.portworx.io/zone: <zone-1> in the StorageClass and multiple FlashBlades listed in the pure.json file, Portworx CSI will fail to create PVCs for FlashBlade Direct Access volumes and display the following error message:
+For example, if you specify topology.portworx.io/zone: <zone-1> in the StorageClass and multiple FlashBlades are listed in the pure.json file, Portworx CSI will fail to create PVCs for FlashBlade Direct Access volumes and display the following error message:

 Events: